thesis/optional_import/README.rst

     with optional_import():
         from .settings_local import *

 Why not just catch ``ImportError``?
 -----------------------------------

-Optional imports can almost be achieved as:
+Optional imports can almost be achieved simply by catching `ImportError`:

 .. code:: python